Propose New Academic Programs

 4. Complete the proposal information in the electronic form using various drop-down fields, radio buttons, and text boxes.

-5. Upload the required supporting documents, which include the Lightcast student/labor market report and the appropriate NDUS form (see above).
+5. Upload the required supporting documents, which include the Lightcast labor market report, the appropriate NDUS form (see above), and a plan of study for the proposed program.

 6. Upload any additional documents (for example, a letter of support from another department) that will be helpful as supporting documents.